tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 4. Demonstrate techniques to maintain a patent airway and adequate oxygenation.
 5. Identify potential complications related to sedation.

+## The modules will also cover the following medications generally associated with sedation:
+1. Propofol
+2. Fentanyl
+3. Versed
+4. Dilaudid
+5. Dexmedetomidine

 ## Brief Introduction
 Sedation can decrease anxiety, pain, and discomfort.
 Some sedatives can induce amnesia, so that the patient does not remember an unpleasant procedure.
 Sedation is often used in critical care settings to facilitate mechanical ventilation while the patient receives treatment and recovers from an illness or injury.
 Sedation is a high risk activity, requiring careful patient assessment.
 Protocols for medication usage, monitoring, and documentation standards will be discussed in this course.